Der Bärenhäuter (opera): Act 3

-The devil curses as the last minutes of Han's three year sentence lapse and Luise has remained true to him.
+The devil curses as the last minutes of Hans's three year sentence lapse and Luise has remained true to him.
 In one last attempt to turn the tide in his favor, the devil attempts to have mermaids woo Hans in his sleep and steal his half of the ring, but Hans foils them.
 Resigned to defeat as he can no longer exert control over Hans, the devil then washes and cleans him.
 Then Hans reiterates his three wishes: his first wish of reverting to his former self had already been fulfilled.
 Secondly, he wants the money and demons removed from the sack and thirdly, he wants the devil to relinquish him forever.
 Hans hands the bearskin to the devil as a reminder that even the devil can make a mistake and rushes to find his bride.

-After an orchestral interlude, Saint Peter appears, blocks Han's way and tells him that the Plassenburg will be attacked by the Wallensteins if he doesn't warn the unsuspecting sleeping castle residents.
+After an orchestral interlude, Saint Peter appears, blocks Hans's way and tells him that the Plassenburg will be attacked by the Wallensteins if he doesn't warn the unsuspecting sleeping castle residents.
 In great haste Hans reaches the castle, warns of the impending attack and helps drive out the enemies.
-Then Sergeant Kaspar Wild arrives and praises Han's valor in the rescue effort and everyone goes to the inn to celebrate.
+Then Sergeant Kaspar Wild arrives and praises Hans's valor in the rescue effort and everyone goes to the inn to celebrate.
 The mayor wants to convince Luise to marry the farmer Veit.
 Her sisters mock her and depart, leaving Luise sad and alone.

 Hans has entered unnoticed and asks Luise for bandages for the small wound he sustained in the fight.
 Luise hands him a cup of water into which he drops his half of the ring.
 Luise becomes frightened because she thinks it is her half.
 Then Hans reveals himself and the two hug each other gleefully.

 Now Sergeant Wild returns with some farmers, the mayor and the crooked innkeeper.
 Hans gives the sack to the innkeeper, but he runs away screaming.
 The farmers surrounding Hans recognize him as the former "Bearskin" and everyone joins in Luise's prayer of thanksgiving to the angels.

 Instrumentation

-Der Bärenhäuter is scored for three flutes (the third doubling piccolo), two oboes (the second doubling English horn), two clarinets, two bassoons, four horns, two trumpets and one bass trumpet, two trombones, one bass trombone, one tuba, one harp and a percussion section with tympani, cymbals, bass drum and triangle.
+Der Bärenhäuter is scored for three flutes (the third doubling piccolo), two oboes (the second doubling English horn), two clarinets, two bassoons, four horns, two trumpets and one bass trumpet, two trombones, one bass trombone, one tuba, one harp, strings and a percussion section with timpani, cymbals, bass drum and triangle.